Your health is our top priority, and we want you to be safe while attending to your routine health care needs.

 In some instances, we might be able to perform your doctor’s appointment through telephone or video conferencing.

-While these visits are generally covered by insurance, we will confirm on a case-by-case basis.
+While insurance usually covers these visits, we will confirm on a case-by-case basis.
 Call your provider for guidance.

 For sudden, non-emergency illnesses or injuries, you can also use OSF OnCall.